bhuwanb23/TimeDrop/docs/general.md

-# add setup and installation guide
+# add testing guide

-Documentation for add setup and installation guide.
+Documentation for add testing guide.

 ## Overview

-This document covers the implementation details and usage of add setup and installation guide.
+This document covers the implementation details and usage of add testing guide.

 ## Setup